JetBrains/teamcity-roadmap/BuildOverview.md

 # Build Overview
-The build overview page is displayed whenever you select a specific build.
+The __Build Overview__ page is displayed whenever you select a specific build.
-We understand the importance of this page, it is one of the core parts of the [Sakura](https://github.com/JetBrains/teamcity-roadmap/blob/master/Sakura.md) update. <br/>
+We understand the importance of this page, it is one of the core parts of the [Sakura](Sakura.md) update.

-The build overview page will contain information on following topics:
+The __Build Overview__ page will contain information on the following topics:

 * General data :checkered_flag:
 * Build artifacts :checkered_flag: